fabyniemeyer/resume/fniemeyer.md

 2017 - 2018
 - Granted 2 awards (“Bursts of Brilliance”) for high performance regarding team communication and handling of an unpredictable issue.
 - Performed customer service engagement based on sales, negotiation and de-escalation techniques for Nintendo gaming systems, via e-mail and phone, for Brazilians in Portuguese & Americans in English.
-- Translation of owner's manual from English to Portuguese using MemoQ and other tools.
+- Translation of owner's manual from English to Portuguese using MemoQ & other tools.
 - Performed language checks in Spanish, Portuguese, English & French.
 - Collaborating and sharing solutions with members of the tech team.
 (Aerotek at Nintendo of America)</br></br>